 - To request a book delivery, please contact the Circulation Desk at email@example.com.

 Note: If you receive an automated notice from UA Main Library regarding items that are overdue, recalled, or that are being held for you, please contact us for assistance at firstname.lastname@example.org or call the Circulation desk at 626-8023.

 The Law Library attempts to display recent law faculty scholarship (article reprints and books) in a publications display case located at the entrance of the Law Library.
 We encourage you to gift two copies of each article reprint to the library so that we can add them to the display case and to our Special Collections.
 We also purchase copies of faculty-authored texts for Special Collections.
 If you have recent scholarship for display, contact Jaime Valenzuela at email@example.com.

 In addition to the many multidisciplinary databases available to us from UA Main Library, the Law Library has consistently added to its own print collections with important online materials, such as:

+All of these, and more, are included in the Research Databases list.
 We can provide individualized orientation and training on specialized databases at your request.
 We can also set up one-on-one sessions with the Westlaw and Lexis academic reps if you want to refresh your skills in those databases.

-Working Papers & Scholarship
+Scholarship & Working Papers

 Student Research Assistants & Law Library Fellows